Turkey Cutlets

 • You’ll know the turkey is fully cooked once it reaches an internal temperature of 165F.
 Use a meat thermometer to check.

-• Drain the cutlets on a wire rack, as it prevents the cutlets from becoming soggy, but a paper towel-lined plate will work, too.
+• Drain the cutlets on a wire rack, as this prevents them from becoming soggy; alternatively, a paper towel-lined plate will work, but only let them sit for around two minutes.

-• Dry the cutlets.
+• Pat the turkey dry.
 Before dredging them in flour, pat each cutlet dry with a paper towel.
-This will help the breading stick even better.
+This will help the breadcrumbs stick even better and also yield crispier cutlets.

 These turkey cutlets are seasoned simply, so they work well with all sorts of sides.
-For lighter sides, try roasted vegetables like roasted root veggies, sauteed Brussels sprouts, or honeynut squash.
+For lighter sides, try roasted root veggies, sauteed Brussels sprouts, or honeynut squash.
 For hearty and more creative sides, try stuffed sweet potatoes, cauliflower casserole, or stuffed baked potatoes.

 Storage instructions